-Rabies in Cats: A Comprehensive Guide
+Rabies in cats: A comprehensive guide

-Overview of Rabies
+Overview of rabies

 Rabies is a serious and often fatal viral disease that affects the central nervous system.
-Although rabies has been nearly eradicated in many Western European countries through effective measures such as vaccination, it remains a serious threat in some parts of the world.
+Although rabies has been virtually eradicated in many Western European countries through effective measures such as vaccination, it remains a serious threat in some parts of the world.

-graph TD; A[Rabies Virus] -->|Infection| B[Infection due to bite] B --> C[Nervous system affected] C --> D[Symptoms develop] D --> E[Diagnosis and treatment]
+graph TD; A[Rabies Virus] –>|Infection| B[Contagion through bite] B –> C[Nervous system affected] C –> D[Symptoms develop] D –> E[Diagnosis and treatment]

 How dangerous is rabies in cats?

-Transmission routes
+Transmission paths

 Symptoms